API Testing

 Smoke Testing vs. Sanity Testing: Understanding the Differences

-Smoke testing and sanity testing are both essential components of the software testing lifecycle, but they serve different functions and are used at different stages of the development process.
-Understanding the differences can help teams use each strategy more successfully to improve software quality and efficiency.
+Smoke testing and sanity testing are both important components of the software testing lifecycle, but they have different functionalities and are used at different stages of the development process.
+Knowing the differences can help teams to use each of them better to improve software quality and efficiency.

-Smoke Testing is frequently the first test performed on an initial or fresh build to check that all key functionalities are operational and that no major bugs prevent the build from advancing to more detailed testing phases.
-Its primary goal is ensuring a build is stable enough for future testing.
+Smoke Testing is usually the first test performed on an initial or new build to check that all key functionalities are working and no major bugs are preventing the build from advancing to more detailed testing phases.
+Its main goal is to ensure that a build is stable enough for future testing.

-On the other hand, Sanity Testing is more concentrated and is performed later in the testing process.
-After receiving a software build with minor changes, it is performed to check that the bugs have been fixed and that these changes have introduced no new issues.
-As a kind of regression testing, sanity testing focuses on examining certain functionalities rather than the entire system.
+On the other hand, Sanity Testing is more detailed and is performed later in the testing process.
+It is performed after receiving a software build with small changes to check that the bugs have been fixed and the new changes have not introduced new issues.
+Sanity testing is a kind of regression testing that focuses on examining certain functionalities rather than the entire system.

-The selection factors for choosing between smoke and sanity testing depend on the context and objectives of the testing phase:
+Choosing between smoke and sanity testing depends on the context and objective of the testing phase:

-• Smoke Testing is used when a new build is being created and has to be reviewed for major failures before it is put through detailed testing.
+• Smoke Testing is used when a new build is being created, and it has to be reviewed for major bugs or failures before it goes through more detailed testing.

 How to do smoke testing (step by step)